I recently spent hours to look into the environmental impact of avocados.

 Unfortunately, avocados also require a lot of heat.
-High temperatures and unlimited access to freshwater do NOT go hand-in-hand.
+High temperatures and unlimited access to freshwater often do not go hand-in-hand.

 Therefore, Mexican avocado farmers have been caught stealing fresh water from nearby towns and cities to keep up with production.
-According to this article from The Guardian, that causes a lot of environmental problems.
+According to this article from The Guardian, that causes numerous social and environmental problems:

 That title might not give any meaning.
 Let me put it into context.

 When vegans desperately attempt to win debates against meat-eaters, the carbon footprint of the meat industry comes up as an argument.
 You often hear vegans say something like: